kanbanyte/sepa/assessments/sadrr.md

 the new perception system should ideally encapsulate this detail and communicates visual data via an abstracted format.

 ## Preferred Architecture
-The addition of the perception system is envisioned to be encapsulated in one software module and used a by a single node in a publisher-subscriber (pub-sub) architecture.
+The addition of the perception system is envisioned to be encapsulated in one software module and used a by a single node in a pub-sub architecture.
-The diagram below captures the high level view of the system.
+The diagram below captures the high-level view of the system.

 ```mermaid
 flowchart TD